-Hunt for the Wilderpeople is the latest film from writer/director Taika Waititi who is probably better known for his low-budget hit What We Do in the Shadows .
-Wilderpeople is based on a novel by Barry Crump called Wild Pork and Watercress and tells the story of Ricky Baker, a troubled orphan who is placed in the care of foster parents Aunt Bella and Uncle Hector.
-When Ricky and his Uncle Hec disappear into the New Zealand bush, their disappearance sparks a national manhunt.
+Hunt for the Wilderpeople is a 2016 film by writer/director Taika Waititi who was previously better known for his low-budget hit What We Do in the Shadows .
+Wilderpeople is based on a novel by Barry Crump called Wild Pork and Watercress and tells the story of Ricky Baker, a troubled orphan who is placed in the care of foster parents, Aunt Bella and Uncle Hector.
+When Ricky and his Uncle Hec (Sam Neill) disappear into the New Zealand bush, their disappearance sparks a national manhunt.

 A Tale of Two Misfits… Wilderpeople is not a complex story, but it is a great and charming and somewhat zany story.
 Both energetic and moving at once, it’s difficult to not get swept up in this far-fetched adventure of two misfits’ reluctant friendship.
 Like the ocean’s tide, this story has a rhythmic ebb and flow.
-There’s defeat and triumph, humor and sadness —all of which makes Wilderpeople a satisfying and balanced story.
-At the end of the day, this is a tale of two loners: both of whom have been dealt a crappy hand; both of whom refuse to concede to their circumstances — all of which makes this story touching and relatable.
+There’s defeat and triumph, humor and sadness —all of which make Wilderpeople a satisfying and balanced story.
+At the end of the day, this is a tale of two loners: both of whom have been dealt a crappy hand; both of whom refuse to concede to their circumstances — all of which make it touching and relatable.